Lagoon Creek Pumping Station: History

 The lagoon was estimated to have an unfailing supply and the new site was in use by early 1903.
 Although the drought broke in 1903 so that the water supply increased, the demand for water also increased along with the volume of traffic on the line.
-The major regional centre of Rockhampton was then linked to Brisbane and branch lines were constructed, including the important Kilcoey branch line in 1913.
+The major regional centre of Rockhampton was then linked to Brisbane and branch lines were constructed, including the important Kilcoy branch line in 1913.
 As a result of the increased demand improvements were carried out at Lagoon Creek pumping station.
 A small concrete weir 300 m downstream was constructed to increase the capacity of the lagoon.
 The pumping equipment was upgraded and the station relocated to the eastern side of the lagoon.
 New pipes were laid and a boiler from a B15 locomotive was installed at the site.

 The old boiler at the previous site was sold to WF Suffolk on 14 November 1913.
 It was stripped of useful components but the shell was left on site.
 At some point it fell into the lagoon where it stayed until raised in 2000.

 In the 1930s 1.6 million litres of water were pumped weekly from the creek to supply railway locomotives.
 In 1939 electricity was supplied to the pumping station and electric pumps were installed, relegating the steam engine to a backup.
 In 1934 it had been planned to increase the height of the dam 18 in.
 This was done and wing walls built into the banks for support between 1943 and 1947.

 Diesel trains began operating on main lines in Queensland from 1952 and did not need a water supply.
 In the 1950s and 1960s they gradually replaced steam trains and the last steam locomotive working on a regular basis in Queensland was decommissioned in 1969.
 By 1968, there were no steam engines on the North Coast line, so that the pumping station at Lagoon Creek was redundant.
 The station was closed and the pumping equipment removed in February 1968.
 The concrete slab and foundations of the pumping station remained, as did the weir.
 At the railway station the water tanks were removed and sold for scrap.
 The land containing the pumping station was sold to Caboolture Shire Council in 1984.
 Roads bound this land on the south and east and the lagoon on the west.